Vuyiswa Ramokgopa: Gauteng government

 Rise Mzansi won one seat in the Gauteng Provincial Legislature, and Ramokgopa was selected to represent the party in the legislature.
 The ANC had lost its majority in the province and ANC premier Panyaza Lesufi then sought to form a "Provincial Government of Unity" with other parties.

 On 3 July 2024, Lesufi announced his Executive Council which saw Ramokgopa appointed as the MEC for Rural Development and Agriculture.

 In her new role, Ramokgopa said that she will prioritize ending hunger in the province, reducing food waste, and ensuring sustainable, localised production of food.
 She plans to focus on growing the base of small-scale farmers and supporting the urban farming economy in Gauteng.
 Ramokgopa emphasised the need for cross-departmental collaboration and cooperation at the provincial, national, and local levels to achieve these goals.

 Despite her management experience, stakeholders in agriculture in the province have noted that the fact that she did not have background in the sector may be a challenge, while expressing readiness to work with her to "solve the problems facing agriculture in Gauteng".

+On 1 April 2026, Lesufi announced that Ramokgopa would lead the Department of Economic Development, in addition to the Rural Development and Agriculture Department.